 "For all my dreams, I am what I do." --David K. Reynolds, Constructive Living guru

-blogging (sporadically) at http://www.katjuniper.blogspot.com, tweeting (sometimes) as @KatJuniper
+blogging (not for a long time) at http://www.katjuniper.blogspot.com, tweeting (rarely) as @KatJuniper

 It's okay, not on the top of my "to-watch" list.
 Like tonight's episode, I wanted to smack them upside the head and say: "She's a ghost, duh!"